Join our Voter Protection Team !!!

 Eligible high school and college students are also able to work at local polling places as unpaid poll worker interns.

 How to sign up

 To apply for a position as Poll Worker or Student Poll Worker, you must fill out an application.
-Click one of the following links to obtain an application form, and submit it to the address below:
+Click the following link to the Probate Court’s website to obtain an application form, and submit it to the email address or mailing address below:

 112 North Main Street